jayeshk/mylab/svnfolder/README.md

 ```

 ### Query current status of metadata.

 Meta files required for map.
-See 'setUp' method

-Utility method to check current meta files status, can be used to verify meta files are loaded, before using other map features.
+See 'setUp' method.
+Utility method to check current meta files status, can be used to verify meta if files are loaded before using other map features.

 ```javascript